 How do I reinstall MasterCook 15?

 If you purchased MasterCook 15 from another vendor, you must contact them.
 There are several online places that sell the MasterCook download.
 If you purchased it somewhere else, such as at Amazon, you need to use the download link you purchased from them since you are their customer.
 We do not have access to their customers or orders.
-For example, you will find your Amazon download link in your Games & Software Library.
+They can assist you since you are their customer.

 FIRST STEP (Uninstall)

 A. MAKE SURE YOU HAVE BACKUP COPIES FIRST on another disk or drive!
 See These Instructions.